-As a King County employee, you enroll in one of the retirement plans offered by the Washington State Department of Retirement Systems (DRS) when you become eligible.
+Most County employees are eligible to participate in one of these three retirement plans through the Washington State Department of Retirement Systems (DRS):

 - To confirm how many service credits you have

 - To verify when you're eligible to retire

 - To learn how your retirement benefit is calculated

 - To request an estimate of benefits when you are two years from retirement

 - To learn about purchasing service credit because of a temporary duty disability or authorized leave of absence

 - To learn about purchasing service credit after retirement

 - To begin an inquiry into missing service credit.

 - Attend a DRS retirement planning seminar two to five years before you retire.